Configure JVM Options

 When you run YouTrack as a stand-alone Java process, set the JVM options in the command that you use to run YouTrack.

 In this case, the JVM option is applied ad-hoc.
-Such options are reset on the next run.
-To store a JVM option persistently, use the
+These options are reset the next time you stop and restart the service.
+To set a JVM option on a persistent basis, use the

 Set JVM Options